 Every spring, the Town holds an annual "Spring up the Creek" campaign to encourage local volunteers to clean up areas along East Plum Creek.
 The campaign was established in 2003 and has grown to include hundreds of volunteers and drainage ways throughout Castle Rock (Town of Castle Rock, 2017).
 The May 2017 event theme was "Scoop Up the Poop!" and volunteers helped clean up pet waste, as well as other trash, along designated creeks and trails.
+Various outreach campaigns to educate the public on the benefit of picking up pet waste is also incorporated into annual outreach programs.

-Figure 20: Pet waste station along East Plum Creek Trail in Castle Rock's SWPA
+Figure 26: Pet waste station along East Plum Creek Trail in Castle Rock's SWPA1